rofdservices/rofdservices.github.io/en/index.md

     slug: rofd-mark
     title:
     caption: >
       ROFD Services is a rennovation company active in the Dutch market since 2010.
-Located in Amstelveen, we deliver custom work in the Amsterdam and surrounding.
+Located in Amstelveen, we deliver custom work in Amsterdam and surrounding.
 We do renovation and maintenance outside and inside the house.
 Our enthusiastic and professional team gives a lot of importance to quality and details.
 Our prices are in line with the market, and we make our quotations after a personal visit and interview with the client.
       <br/><br/>Call us: 0652729191 or send a message for a free quote.
   - template: carousel-photos
     block: carousel